pallavi-2000/sci-rag-eval/README.md

 ## Goals

-- Ingest and chunk scientific/dental PDFs
+- Ingest and chunk scientific pdfs.
 - Build a vector search index over document chunks
 - Answer questions with a RAG pipeline using LLMs
 - Provide citations to exact source locations (paper + page)